Giving Voice to the Human Spirit

 Please help support our mission of "Giving Voice to the Human Spirit" by sending a contribution to: The James River Singers; 11148 Oakcrest Dr; North Chesterfield, VA, 23235.
 You will receive a donation acknowledgment in the mail for your tax records.

 The history of the James River Singers is the story of two choirs merging to becoming one ensemble.
 Originally founded by Thomas Colohan and a few friends in 1995, the chamber chorus has ever since pursued its vision of bringing exquisite choral literature to the Richmond community.

 Throughout the years, we have had the privilege and delight to enchant our audiences with a variety of traditional and contemporary vocal work.
 Here is just a sampling of the pieces we have performed since our founding.

-Friday, December 15th at 7pm at Church of the Holy Comforter in Richmond, VA
+Sunday, May 20th at 7pm at Church of the Holy Comforter, Richmond, VA

 Tickets may be purchased in advance by calling (757) 814-5446 or may be purchased at the door.